azanebrain/zoohackathon2018/README.md

 * Enable Developer mode
 * "Load unpacked"

+# Architecture

+The extension is split into 3 main parts: Background, Popup, and DOM.

+You can think of Background as the controller of the extension which is always running and able to facilitate communication between the other two parts.

+The Popup is the view that is open when the user clicks the extension icon.

+The DOM is the current page, unrelated to the extension, but being used by it.

 # Debugging

+There are 3 levels of debugging:

-From the Extensions page, click the "inspect views background page"
+* Background: From the Extensions page, click the "inspect views background page"
+* Dom: Open the dev tools on the current page
+* Popup: Right click on the popup and select "Inspect"

 # Libraries
 * https://markjs.io/